XRAccessibility/xraccessibility.github.io/README.md

 | WebXR                 	| Web browsers                       	|
 | Windows Mixed Reality 	| Microsoft HoloLens<br>Microsoft HoloLens 2<br>Windows Mixed Reality headsets 	|

+## How to Contribute

+The XRAccessibility Project is **open source**.
+If you know of resources that other developers could benefit from, please share them!

+To contribute to the XRAccessibility Project, fill out the following [resources submission form](https://docs.google.com/forms/d/e/1FAIpQLScpJxyqTgY68ilw9dVAtHpivp2ks4TR7W7szmaC2ytLTFJ3mA/viewform?usp=sf_link).
+Submissions should preferably include a video demonstration and/or a text walk-through, so that potential users don't have to deploy a solution to understand what it does.

+ Suggestions will be reviewed on the basis of clarity, functionality, and usefulness.

+ - Clarity: is it clear what the resource does?
+ -
+ - Functionality: does the resource work?
+Is it regularly updated?
+ -
+ - Usefulness: is the resource useful to developers?

 # General Resources to Help You Get Started